Brera Picture Gallery

 The Brera Gallery is considered one of the most important galleries in the world and without a doubt a must for art lovers.
 If you want to avoid the line at the entrance, you can book your ticket in advance, which is also sold in combination with the entry to Leonardo da Vinci's Last Supper.

 Other attractions in the area

-The Sforzesco Palace is located near the Brera Gallery.
-The Palace is situated in the old city center of Milan, and it is a classic tourist spot of the city.
-The Sforzesco Palace was built in the XV century and houses in its interior several museums and galleries dedicated to art and culture.
-Surrounding the Palace is the Sempione Park where you will be able to rest and relax.
+The Sforza Castle is located near the Brera Gallery.
+The Castle is situated in the old city center of Milan, and it is a classic tourist spot of the city.
+The Sforza Castle was built in the XV century and houses in its interior several museums and galleries dedicated to art and culture.
+Surrounding the Castle is the Sempione Park where you will be able to rest and relax.
 Here you will find the Arco della Pace (Arch of Peace), a triumph arch made of marble of about 25 meters of high in the XIX century.